Vesna Vulović

-Vesna Vulović (Весна Вуловић, /sh/; 3 January 1950 – 23 December 2016) was a Serbian flight attendant who survived the highest fall without a parachute: 10.16 km or 33,333 feet.
+Vesna Vulović (Весна Вуловић, /sh/; 3 January 1950 – 23 December 2016) was a Serbian flight attendant who survived the highest fall without a parachute: 10160 m.
 She was the sole survivor of JAT Flight 367 after an explosion tore through the baggage compartment on 26 January 1972, causing it to crash near Srbská Kamenice, Czechoslovakia (now part of the Czech Republic).
 Air safety investigators attributed the explosion to a briefcase bomb.
 The Yugoslav authorities suspected that émigré Croatian nationalists were to blame, but no one was ever arrested.

 Following the bombing, Vulović spent days in a coma and was hospitalized for several months.
 She suffered a fractured skull, three broken vertebrae, broken legs, broken ribs, and a fractured pelvis.
 These injuries resulted in her being temporarily paralyzed from the waist down.
 Vulović made an almost complete recovery but continued to walk with a limp.
 She had little to no memory of the incident and had no fear of flying in the aftermath of the crash.
 Despite her willingness to resume work as a flight attendant, Jat Airways (JAT) gave her a desk job negotiating freight contracts, feeling her presence on flights would attract too much publicity.
-Vulović became a celebrity in Yugoslavia and was deemed a national hero.
+Vulović became a celebrity in Yugoslavia and was deemed a national heroine.

-Vulović was fired from JAT in the early 1990s after taking part in anti-government protests during the breakup of Yugoslavia, but avoided arrest as the government was concerned about the negative publicity that her imprisonment would bring.
+Vulović was fired from JAT in the early 1990s after taking part in anti-government protests during the breakup of Yugoslavia, but wasn't arrested as the government was concerned about the negative publicity that her imprisonment would bring.
 She continued her work as a pro-democracy activist until the Socialist Party of Serbia was ousted from power during the Bulldozer Revolution of October 2000.
-Vulović later campaigned on behalf of the Democratic Party, advocating Serbia's entry into the European Union.
+Vulović later campaigned on behalf of the Democratic Party, advocating for Serbia's entry into the European Union.
 Her final years were spent in seclusion, and she struggled with survivor guilt.
 Having divorced, Vulović lived alone in her Belgrade apartment on a small pension until her death in 2016.